Jonny-exe/arithmetic-coding-compression/README.md

 # arithmetic-coding-compression

-This is an implementation (written in python) of arithmetic coding for compression.
+This is an implementation (written in python, c++ version doesn't work) of arithmetic coding for compression.

 Note: this is not made for serious use